pbsmyth/command-line/lessons.md

 For our workshops, we will be using [Visual Studio Code](https://code.visualstudio.com/).
 Not only is Visual Studio Code free and open source, but it is also consistent across OSX, Windows, and Linux systems.

 You will have downloaded VS Code according to the [instructions](https://github.com/DHRI-Curriculum/install/blob/master/sections/vscode.md) on the installations page.
 We won't be using the editor a lot in this tutorial, so don't worry about getting to know the editor now.
 In later workshops we will discuss syntax highlighting and version control, which Visual Studio Code supports.
 For now we will get back to working in the command line itself.

+## Evaluation

+What is the difference between a plain text document and a rich text document?
+(Select all that apply)

+* Plain text contains no formatting, only line breaks and spacing.*
+* Plain text cannot be marked up.
+* Rich text is styled text, _i.e.,_ plain text completed by information such as font size, format, and colors.*
+* One can't determine whether there is a difference betweeen the two without looking at their content.

 # Why is the command line useful?